Annyatoma/Insight-Syndicate/README.md

 The test.py script automatically detects the task based on the folder contents and applies the appropriate evaluation pipeline.

-Model weights must be placed in the same directory or provided
+Model weights must be placed in the same directory.

 The evaluation works on both CPU and GPU seamlessly.